racinmat/PHPOgameBot/readme.md

 TODO
 -----
 - add command read players score.
 Add showing of players who have big difference between total (or economic) score and military score - potentional farms
-- add millions of resources parsing to resource parsing
-- add status requirement to sendfleet command.
-Check if inactive players are still inactive when proing this way.
-- add processor for farmsProber.
-Make base prober class, because player probing and farm probing differs only in planets to be probed.
 - think about filtering and ordering of planets to probe.
 It must be easily modifyable and as general as possible
 	- filtering and ordering have many common elements, maybe what could be taken advantage of
 	- filter